keshavvyas004/keshavvyas004/README.md

 * 🧠  I'm learning AI/ML
 * 🤝  I'm open to collaborating on Projects
-* 🌱  My interests lie in fields of Coding,AI and Cosmos
+* 🌱  My interests lie in fields of Coding, AI and Cosmos
 * ✉️  You can contact me at [keshavyas004@gmail.com](mailto:keshavyas004@gmail.com)

 ### Skills